MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 ## Initiate a live response session on a machine

-1. Log in to Windows Defender Security Center.
+1. Log in to Microsoft Defender Security Center.
 2. Navigate to the machines list page and select a machine to investigate.
 The machine page opens.

     >[!NOTE]